-- Regular Cash dividend, the most common type of dividend payment, usually released quarterly.
+- Regular Cash dividend, the most common type of dividend payment, is usually released quarterly.

-- Extra dividend is a special dividend usually a large one-off payment to shareholders
+- The extra dividend is a special dividend, usually a large one-off payment to shareholders.

 The dividend payment is usually expressed in dollars per share.
-This means if you own 100 shares of a company whose stock price is $200, if the company pays out $5 per share then I will receive 100 X $5 = a $500 payment.
-Usually, this is distributed on a quarterly basis, meaning I will receive $125 per quarter.
+This means if you own 100 shares of a company whose stock price is $200 if the company pays out $5 per share, then I will receive 100 X $5 = a $500 payment.
+Usually, this is distributed every quarter, meaning I will receive $125 per quarter.

 Dividend Payout Ratio